Skip to Content

 Like I said, it doesn’t look pretty, but very realistic to what it would look like if a child colored it.
 Am I knocking my coloring skills?
 LOL, maybe.

-Once the “body” of the binoculars is colored, move on to coloring the other two toilet paper tubes.
+Once the “body” of the binoculars are colored, move on to coloring the other two toilet paper tubes.

 coloring the toilet paper tubes